w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 ### Introduction

-In the previous tutorial, we explored Interaction Affordances - properties, actions and events, and how they describe what a Thing can do.
+In the previous tutorial, we explored Interaction Affordances — properties, actions, and events — and how they describe what a Thing can do.
 In this video, we will focus on the next important question: How do those interactions actually happen over the network?

 In the Web of Things, this is handled through protocol bindings.
 Protocol bindings define how a Consumer communicates with a Thing using concrete protocols like HTTP, CoAP, MQTT, etc.

 ### What are Protocol Bindings?

-A protocol binding maps an interaction affordance - such as reading a property or invoking an action, to a specific communication protocol and endpoint.
+A protocol binding maps an interaction affordance — such as reading a property or invoking an action — to a specific communication protocol and endpoint, and the parameters required by the protocol.
 By the end of this video, you'll understand how the Consumer knows where to send a request, which protocol to use, and how to encode the data.

 ### Forms Structure